NagiosEnterprises/ncpa/docs/installation.rst

 * Creates the folder /usr/local/ncpa if it does not exist
 * Moves all necessary files there
-* Sets the owner of /usr/local/ncpa to nagios:nagcmd
+* Sets the owner of /usr/local/ncpa to nagios:nagios
 * Sets the mode of /usr/local/ncpa to 775
-* Creates the group nagcmd if it does not exist
+* Creates the group nagios if it does not exist
 * Creates the user nagios if it does not exist
 * Starts the listener daemon

 If any of this fails, you will need to do the steps manually.
 The steps that may fail most often are adding users and groups.
-If they do, add the user 'nagios' and make sure the group 'nagcmd' exists and that 'nagios' user is in the group 'nagcmd'.
+If they do, add the user 'nagios' and make sure the group 'nagios' exists and that 'nagios' user is in the group 'nagios'.

 Testing Your Installation
 -------------------------